GrahamDennis/spark-kryo-serialisation/README.md

     java.lang.ClassNotFoundException
     java.lang.IndexOutOfBoundsException

-I've currently only verified this problem in Spark 1.0.0.
+I've verified this problem in Spark 1.0.0 and Spark 1.0.2.
 My current hypothesis is described below.

 To build this repository and demonstrate the problem, run: